Directors of CARD

 Catherine L. Kling (Director 2013-2018)

 The fourth director of CARD, Catherine Kling accepted the position in 2013, after having served as both the head of the Environmental and Resource Policy division since 1999, and having served as interim director of CARD for almost two years.
 Kling’s academic focus is in environmental economics.

 As director, Kling kept agricultural policy and analysis of worldwide commodity markets at the core of CARD’s mission.
 She also addressed new challenges faced by the agricultural sector, such as the food vs. fuel debate that is deeply entrenched in the corn ethanol sector, and pressures to address environmental concerns both locally and globally.
 Cathy also increased CARD’s reach by working with other groups and individuals both on and off campus.

 Kling’s academic career in environmental economics has already brought her national and international attention.
 She was named a Fellow of the American Agricultural Economics Association in 2006, was awarded the Bruce Gardner Memorial Prize for Applied Policy Analysis by the Agricultural and Applied Economics Association in 2011, and in 2013 the University awarded her with its highest honor—the Charles F. Curtiss Distinguished Professorship.
 In 2015 Dr. Kling was elected a Fellow of the Association of Environmental and Resource Economists and was also appointed to the National Academy of Sciences.

 Fast fact: Kling’s focus on environmental economics makes her the first CARD director to not have an academic focus on agricultural economics.

 Bruce A. Babcock (Director 1999-2011)

 The third director of CARD, Bruce Babcock accepted the position in 1998, after serving five years as head of the Resource and Environmental Policy Division at the Center.
-His environmental economics research looked at ways to increase the cost-benefit ratios of agricultural conservation programs.
+His environmental economics research looked at ways to increase the benefit-cost ratios of agricultural conservation programs.